polkadot-fellows/xcm-format/proposals/0001-process.md

 ### RFC process

-- Fork this repo.
+- Fork this repo and make a PR to master.
-- Create your proposal as proposals/0000-my-feature.md (where "my-feature" is descriptive.
-Don't assign an RFC number yet).
+- Create your proposal as proposals/<pr-number>-<my-feature>.md, where <my-feature> is a short description.
+The PR number is used as the RFC number.
 - Make sure to get the discussion going on and your RFC enters the review phase.
 - An RFC can be modified based upon feedback from the maintainers and community.
 - The review phase ends when a maintainer proposes to start a Final Comment Period (FCP).
-FCPs last for 10 days, after that, a decision is made about the RFC (approve, decline, postpone).
+FCPs last for 10 calendar days, after that, a decision is made about the RFC (approve, decline, postpone).
-- Once your RFC is accepted, a PR to master should be made with the RFC changes made to the `README.md` file.
+- Once your RFC is accepted, the original PR is merged.
+Then, a PR to master should be made with the RFC changes made to the `README.md` file.
 - Once all major implementations have integrated the proposed change into their codebase and the code was merged, the RFC should be updated to its final state, enacted.
-The PR to master should be merged.
+The PR to master with `README.md` changes should be merged.
 - When all RFCs planned for an XCM version get merged, the final commit should be tagged with the version.

 ### RFC status